-- 6. Now that the circuit is setup, you should adjust the collector voltage $(U_3)$ in order to get the best possible experimental curve.
-To do this you will need to roughly find the first minimum in the current (electrometer voltage) versus voltage plot for this tube.
-To do this start with the anode grid voltage $(U_2)$ at roughly 10 V. Increase the $U_2$ and take readings of the electrometer voltage versus the anode grid voltage until you have found the minimum electrometer voltage.
-The minimum should occur before you reach 30 V. Once you have found the minimum, set the anode grid voltage back to that reading.
+- 6. Now that the circuit is setup, you should go through the following procedure to adjust the collector voltage $(U_3)$ in order to get the best possible experimental curve.
+The first step in doing this will be to roughly find the first minimum greater than 10 V in the current (electrometer voltage) versus voltage plot for this tube.
+To do this start with the anode grid voltage $(U_2)$ at roughly 10 V. Increase $U_2$ and take readings of the electrometer voltage versus the anode grid voltage $(U_2)$ until you have found the minimum electrometer voltage between 10 and 30 V. Once you have found the minimum, set the anode grid voltage back to that reading.
 Then vary the collector voltage $(U_3)$ between 0 and 10 V until you minimize the electrometer voltage.
-Leave the collector voltage $(U_3)$ at this value throughout the rest of the experiment. - 7.
-Now you should be ready to take the data for the current versus voltage curve.
+Note that you should consider 0 V to be the best possible minimum value for the electrometer voltage.
+Leave the collector voltage $(U_3)$ at the value that minimized the collector voltage throughout the rest of the experiment. - 7.
+Next you should be ready to take the data for the current versus voltage curve.
 You should take data for $U_2$ between 0 and 100 V. Do not go any higher than 100 V. While taking the data concentrate your efforts on determining the maxima and the minima in the curve the regions between the maxima and minima are of less interest.
 You should be able to find 4 minima under 100 V, though the earlier minima may be easier to determine than the later ones.